find retailer

 Sink do’s

-• Clean regularly with hot soapy water and a soft cloth this is much easier and more preferable to the sink finish than infrequent ‘heavy’ cleaning.
+• Clean regularly with hot soapy water and a soft cloth, this is much easier and kinder to the sink finish than infrequent ‘heavy’ cleaning.

 • Always rinse the sink with water after cleaning or preparing food.

-• Always clean the sink ‘along the grain’ of the scratch pattern.
+• Always clean the sink ‘along the grain’ of the ‘brush finishing’ pattern.

 • Spray cleaners (irrespective of the label claims).